phidn/the-magic-habit/memory-bank/activeContext.md

 - Enhanced habit tracking API with improved streak calculation
 - Added widget endpoints for external habit tracking
 - Optimized database queries for habit listing and reporting
+- Fixed Docker configuration to properly include email templates in the build

 ### Frontend Web
 - Redesigned habit dashboard with improved layout and responsiveness